Cricket: Black Caps thrash India in 2019 Cricket World Cup warm-up

 In the context of this World Cup the comfortable six-wicket victory is irrelevant.

-But in their first 50-over hitout as a unit for three months, the Black Caps bowlers in particular will take confidence from pushing the world's No 2 ranked ODI team onto the ropes.
+But in their first 50-over hitout as a unit for almost three months, the Black Caps bowlers will take confidence from pushing the world's No 2 ranked ODI team onto the ropes.

 Trent Boult led the way with 4-33 from 6.2 overs.
 He removed openers Rohit Sharma, Shikhar Dhawan and KL Rahul with his first 14 balls to have India reeling at 24-3, and then finished the job with the final wicket of Kuldeep Yadav.

-The No 2 ranked ODI bowler did the damage with swing in both directions from the outset.
+The No 2 ranked ODI bowler did the damage with swing in both directions.
 In these conditions he will, clearly, trouble the world's best batsmen at this tournament.

-Boult found support with Jimmy Neesham's three scalps and Colin de Grandhomme proving difficult to counter.
+Boult found support from Jimmy Neesham's 3-26 from six overs and Colin de Grandhomme also proving difficult to counter.

 After Boult set the platform, Kane Williamson and Ross Taylor's half centuries did the rest.